clairesarraille/Curriculum-vitae/index.md

 ___
 # Experience, *2013 - Present*

+## Old Navy | *Store Associate*
+`10/2024 - Present`
+  - Actively implement RFID tagging to track merchandise movement between back of house and sales floor, gaining insights into retail logistics, inventory flow, and opportunities for operational analytics to drive process improvements.
+  - Contribute to event planning, visual merchandising and store layout strategy for Old Navy board of directors event.
+  - Engage customers in personalized conversations to understand their needs and create an outstanding in-store experience.
+  - Gather valuable insights into purchasing behavior, inventory demand, and marketing effectiveness via customer interactions.

+***

 ## 8th Light | *Data Scientist, People Analytics*
-`05/2024 - Present`
+`03/2024 - 11/2024`
-  - Write Bash scripts to prepare document uploads to Rippling HRMS.
+  - Wrote Bash and Python scripts to prepare document uploads to Rippling HRMS.
-  - Scrape Gallup data using Python to expedite employee survey reporting.
-  - Generate state and federal EEO Data Collections using advanced Google Sheets formulas and pivot tables.
+  - Generated state and federal EEO Data Collections using advanced Google Sheets formulas and pivot tables.
-  - Design templates for reporting, visualizations, dashboarding, and company- facing presentations.
+  - Designed templates for reporting, visualizations, dashboards, and company- facing presentations.

 ***